(Editor’s Note – This original post from February 2010 has been updated to reflect current Costa Rica tour activities.)

-Out of the numerous reserves, national parks and wildlife refuges in Costa Rica two noteworthy locations stand out.
-They are namely Cano Negro Wildlife Refuge and Cano Palma Wildlife Reserve.
+Of the numerous natural biological reserves, national parks and wildlife refuges in Costa Rica, two noteworthy locations stand out:

-Both are contained within the wetlands of Costa Rica near the northern border to Nicaragua and both are great examples of the kind of biological diversity Costa Rica is renowned for.
+Both are great examples of the kind of biodiversity Costa Rica is renowned for.

 Cano Negro Wildlife Refuge

-Established in 1984, the 25,000 acre Cano Negro Wildlife Refuge along the Rio Frio can be very humid, yet this area of Costa Rica receives the least amount of rainfall.
+Established in 1984, the 25,000-acre Cano Negro Wildlife Refuge, along the Rio Frio River, is the epitome of tropical and can be very humid, yet Cano Negro Costa Rica receives the least amount of rainfall.

-Cano Negro Wildlife Refuge is more or less “off the beaten path” and can only be explored by boat, yet the Cano Negro region is home to one of Costa Rica’s richest areas for biodiversity.
-A Cano Negro Wildlife Refuge tour is truly a nature lovers tour where visitors can view up close (and in their natural surroundings) exotic Costa Rican wildlife such as caimans, three-toed sloths, turtles, water walking lizards, unique tropical birds and many species of playful mischievous monkeys.
+Cano Negro Wildlife Refuge is more or less “off the beaten path” and can only be explored via a Rio Frio tour by boat, yet the Cano Negro region is home to one of Costa Rica’s richest areas for biodiversity.
+A Cano Negro Wildlife Refuge tour is truly a nature lover’s tour where visitors can view up close (and in their natural surroundings) exotic Costa Rican wildlife such as caimans, three-toed sloths, turtles, water walking lizards, unique tropical birds, and many species of playful mischievous monkeys.

-Cano Negro Wildlife Refuge is a wetland in the Alajuela Province in the northern part of Costa Rica and home to thousands of species of birds, butterflies, reptiles, mammals and amphibians.
-Tourists find the flora and fauna here to be simply incredible.
+The Cano Negro wetlands is in the Alajuela Province in the northern part of Costa Rica and home to thousands of species of birds, butterflies, reptiles, mammals and amphibians, plus hundreds of migratory birds.
+Tourists find the Cano Negro flora and fauna here to be simply incredible.

-Lake Cano Negro, which is amply fed during the rainy season by the Frio River, is an ideal place to spot many of the inhabitants here.
-Marshes, forests and grasslands blend together to provide the perfect home to jaguars, tapirs, cougars, peccary and ocelots in addition to the many species of monkeys for which the area is famous.
+Laguna Cano Negro is amply fed during the rainy season by the Rio Frio River and is an ideal place to spot many species of Cano Negro wildlife while on a Rio Frio cruise.
+Marshes, forests, and grasslands blend together to provide the perfect home to jaguars, tapirs, cougars, peccary, and ocelots, in addition to the many species of monkeys for which the area is famous.
 Mantled Howler, Geoffrey’s Spider Monkey and the White Headed Capuchin are notable among these.

 All Inclusive Costa Rica Tours by Caravan